• Skip to primary navigation

 Ingredients Needed for Gluten-Free Peanut Butter Oat Bars

-To make these gluten-free peanut butter oat bars, you’ll need the following ingredients, many which you can find from Bob’s Red Mill:
+To make these gluten-free peanut butter oat bars, you’ll need the following ingredients, many of which you can find from Bob’s Red Mill:

-The bottom line answer is yes, Bob’s gluten-free oats are really gluten free; but if you need a further explanation of why and how, just read my article.
+The bottom line answer is yes, Bob’s gluten-free oats are really gluten-free, but if you need a further explanation of why and how, just read my article.

 You probably know oats are good for you, but you may not know exactly why.